theupdateframework/taps/candidate-fulcio-tap.md

 In addition, the repository MUST, and clients SHOULD additionally query the transparency log to ensure that the Fulcio certificate is valid at the time that it was used.

 ## Auditors
-Developers should monitor the TL for certificates associated with their OIDC accounts to look for unauthorized activity.
+Developers should monitor the transparency log (TL) for certificates associated with their OIDC accounts to look for unauthorized activity.
 If they see a certificate on the TL that they did not issue, the developer should replace any compromised metadata, and report the compromise to the maintainers of the Fulcio server and any targets metadata owners who delegate to the compromised account.

 In addition to developer monitoring, the TL should have auditors that watch the log for any suspicious activity.
 If something bad is found in the TL, then auditors must indicate this to clients to ensure they don’t use bad certificates.
 Clients SHOULD have a way to ensure that the transparency log has been audited.
 For example, auditors may upload signed targets metadata to the repository upon valid completion of an audit.
 Clients can look for the auditor signature on targets metadata before verifying any Fulcio-signed delegated targets.
 The auditor only signs metadata if all signatures in the TL look good.
 If the auditor detects a problem, they may revoke the auditor-signed metadata.